swameher/Customer_churn_prediction/README.md

 - **Python**: Pandas, NumPy, and Scikit-learn for predictive modeling.

 ## Output & Business Impact
-- **Churn Risk Analysis**: Identified high-risk customer segments for targeted retention strategies.
+- Identified at-risk customers for targeted retention
-- **Revenue Forecasting**: Estimated financial loss due to churn, aiding proactive business decisions.
+- Estimated revenue loss from churn
-- **Customer Segmentation Reports**: Insights on demographic and service-based churn trends.
+- Insights on churn trends across demographics
-- **Predictive Model Results**: An interpretable churn prediction model for customer retention.
+- Churn prediction for customer retention strategies
-- **Power BI Dashboard**: A real-time churn monitoring system enabling data-driven decision-making.

-### Business Impact
-- Improved retention by identifying and addressing high-risk customers.
+- Increased retention and reduced financial loss
-- Optimized revenue by forecasting churn-related financial impact.
-- Provided actionable insights to marketing teams for personalized campaigns.
-- Offered a scalable approach applicable across various industries (retail, banking, healthcare).
+- Scalable strategy for industries like retail and healthcare

 ## Conclusion
 This project demonstrates how SQL Server, Power BI, and Machine Learning can be integrated to analyze churn, predict customer behavior, and drive strategic decisions.
 The combination of advanced analytics and visualization enhances retention efforts, ensuring long-term business growth.